pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

 Create a MS Word document and put your name at the top.
 If you are working in a team, you can have up to three people.
 List each person at the top.
 Select someone from your team to turn in the final copy.
 Please do not turn in three copies of the same plan.

 Everyone in the team will receive the same score for this project plan assignment.
+For the final project, if a team member fails to contribute they will be dropped from the project and not given a score, or have a significantly reduced score.

 Your project plan will be divided into three sections, described below.